From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 The Invitation

-Not the language that rushes or pressures.
-Not language that treats you like a problem to solve.
-But language that creates and expands your space.
-Language that honors your pace.
-Words and feelings that treat death as a threshold you are allowed to approach consciously and with all the awareness you can muster.
+The language that rushes or pressures is overreaching.
+The language that treats you like a problem to solve bypasses humanity first.
+On the other hand, the language that creates and expands your space is breathing.
+I want language that honors your pace.
+I want to lead with the kind of words and feelings that treat death as a threshold you are allowed to approach consciously and with all the awareness you can muster.

 The Brambles and the Business of an Innovative Hekate